 Black pepper – To taste.

 Thermomixer?
 Making the basil pesto recipe in your thermo cooker is really quick and easy.
-Then it’s a matter of finely slicing the potatoes and assembling the bake as per the below instructions.
+Then it’s a matter of finely slicing the potatoes and assembling the bake as per the above instructions.

 Adaptions for babies and toddlers